fox-daniel/reagent/README.md

 # reagent
 AI middleware that gives fine grained control over how AI shapes your content

+Why "reagent"?
+According to Wikipedia, "In chemistry, a reagent...is a substance...added to a system to cause a chemical reaction, or test if one occurs."

+We need better AI tools to create better reactions.

 ## Problem Statement
 Have you ever encountered these problems when using an AI assistant?
 - Software: the coding assistant made the tests pass by leaving the disfunctional code and converting the tests into rubber stamps